ejans/odoo_new_api_guideline/source/environment.rst

 Useful helpers
 --------------

-The new API provides useful helper on recordset to use them in a more functional apprach
+The new API provides useful helpers on recordset to use them in a more functional approach

 You can filter an exisiting recordset quite easily: ::